2026 races loom at Georgia Republican convention as Trump loyalty dominates

-DALTON, Ga. — (AP) — Steve Bannon took the stage Friday night at the Georgia Republican Convention to say it’s too early to be talking about 2026.
+DALTON, Ga. — Steve Bannon took the stage Friday night at the Georgia Republican Convention to say it’s too early to be talking about 2026.

 “Don’t even think about the midterms,” the Republican strategist told activists.
 “Not right now. ’26, we’ll think about it later.
 It’s backing President Trump right now.”